alihassan1221/alihassan1221/README.md

 ## 🏆 Achievements
 - 🥇 **Employee of the Month** (September 2024) at **Focusteck**
-- Successfully migrated projects from AWS SDK v2 to v3
 - Delivered multilingual invoice generation solutions for Arabic and English
 - Enhanced admin dashboard functionalities in Strapi using custom plugins